thenaur/MoonlightsGambit/README.md

 ## જ⁀➴ ♡ ~ Acknowledgement
 <div align="justify">⠀
-"Our deepest appreciation goes to our instructor, Ma'am Fatima, for her mentorship in object-oriented programming, and to our peers for creating an environment of collaboration and growth.
+"Our deepest appreciation goes to our instructor, <i>Ma'am Fatima</i>, for her mentorship in object-oriented programming, and to our peers for creating an environment of collaboration and growth.
 Thank you for being part of our development journey."
 </div>

 ***